Acellera/htmd/doc/source/how-to/adaptive-goal-function.md

 ad.run()
 ```

 `goal_function(mol)` takes a {py:class}`~moleculekit.molecule.Molecule` (one or many frames) and returns a 1-D NumPy array with one score per frame.
-Higher scores are "better" - adaptive uses them to pick which sampled microstates to re-spawn from.
+Higher scores are "better"; adaptive uses them to pick which sampled microstates to re-spawn from.

 ## Parameters that matter